 - If you wear contact lenses, wear your glasses instead, if possible.
 If you don’t have glasses, please bring a case for your contacts.

-- A list of the medications you take at home
+- A list of the medications you take at home.

-- Medications for breathing problems (such as inhalers), medications for chest pain, or both
+- Medications for breathing problems (such as inhalers), medications for chest pain, or both.

-- A case for your glasses or contacts
+- A case for your glasses or contacts.

-- Your Health Care Proxy form, if you have completed one
+- Your Health Care Proxy form, if you have completed one.

-Once you arrive at the hospital, doctors, nurses, and other staff members will ask you to state and spell your name and date of birth many times.
+Once you arrive, doctors, nurses, and other staff members will ask you to state and spell your name and date of birth many times.
 This is for your safety.
-Patients with the same or similar name may be having procedures on the same day.
+People with the same or similar name may be having procedures on the same day.

-After changing into a hospital gown, you will meet your nurse.
-He or she will place an intravenous (IV) catheter into a vein, usually in your hand or arm.
-At first, you will receive liquids through the IV, but it will be used later to give you medication to make you sleepy and ensure that you are comfortable during the procedure.
+After changing into a hospital gown, you’ll meet your nurse.
+They will place an intravenous (IV) catheter into a vein, usually in your hand or arm.
+At first, you’ll receive liquids through the IV, but it will be used later to give you medication to make you sleepy and ensure that you are comfortable during the procedure.

-During Your SIRT Mapping Procedure
+During Your Mapping Arteriogram Procedure

-Your nurse will take you to a room in Nuclear Medicine for the last part of the procedure.
-There you will have a scan to see if any of the radioactive imaging dye injected into your liver artery traveled to your lungs or anywhere else outside of your liver.
-This will help us determine whether it will be safe to proceed with the SIRT treatment.
+After your procedure, you’ll go to a room in the Molecular Imaging and Therapy Service (also known as Nuclear Medicine) for a scan.
+This scan will check if any of the radioactive imaging dye injected into your liver artery traveled to your lungs or anywhere else outside of your liver.
+This will help us decide whether it will be safe to proceed with your SIRT treatment.
 The scan will take about 45 minutes.

-After Your SIRT Mapping Procedure
+After Your Mapping Arteriogram Procedure

-After your Nuclear Medicine scan, you will be taken to the recovery area.
-You will be asked to lay flat with your right leg straight for 1 to 4 hours.
-Once you are able to safely sit-up, the catheter in your bladder will be removed.
-You will be in the recovery area for 3 to 4 hours before you go home.
+After your procedure, you’ll be taken to the recovery area.
+You’ll be asked to lie flat with your right leg straight for 1 to 4 hours.
+Once you’re able to safely sit up, the catheter in your bladder will be removed.
+You’ll be in the recovery area for 3 to 4 hours before you go home.
 Your family and friends can be with you during this time.

 Preparing for Your SIRT Treatment

-Your nurse will give you a prescription for a medication that will help prevent stomach pain, if you are not already taking a similar medication.
+Your nurse will give you a prescription for a medication that will help prevent stomach pain, if you aren’t already taking a similar medication.
 Start taking this medication 5 days before you have your SIRT treatment.
-You will continue to take this medication after your treatment.
+You’ll continue to take this medication after your treatment.

 The Day of Your SIRT Treatment

-The SIRT treatment will be similar to your SIRT mapping procedure.
-After you are sedated, a catheter will be threaded through the artery in your groin up to the arteries that supply blood to your liver.
+Once you’re relaxed, a catheter will be placed through the artery in your groin up to the arteries that supply blood to your liver.
 This time, tiny radioactive beads will be given through the catheter.
 As with the mapping procedure, when the treatment is completed, your doctor will remove the catheter in your artery and seal the artery using a special device or by holding pressure on your groin.
-You will also go to Nuclear Medicine for a scan, although this may not be done right after your procedure.
+You’ll also go to Molecular Imaging and Therapy Service (also known as Nuclear Medicine) for a scan.
+This may not be done right after your procedure.

 If you have cancer on both sides of your liver, SIRT may be given in 2 separate treatments.
 The second treatment is about 6 weeks after the first.